joseppinilla/embera/README.rst

 .. examples-start-marker

-Example comparing the embeddings obtained from a Layout-Agnostic and a Layout-Aware embedding flow.
+Example comparing the embeddings obtained from a Layout-Agnostic and a Layout-Aware embedding flow using minorminer.

 .. code-block:: python

   import networkx as nx
+  import dwave_networkx as dnx
-  from minorminer import find_embedding from embedding_methods.architectures import generators from embedding_methods.global_placement.diffusion_based import find_candidates
+  import matplotlib.pyplot as plt from minorminer import find_embedding from embedding_methods.architectures import generators from embedding_methods.architectures import drawing from embedding_methods.global_placement.diffusion_based import find_candidates

   # A 16x16 grid problem graph